Access the entire site.

 Why do we need to know what robots.txt is?

-- Not knowing what robots.txt is and using it incorrectly can negatively impact your site's rankings.
+1. Not knowing what robots.txt is and using it incorrectly can negatively affect your site's ranking.

-- The robots.txt file controls how crawlers crawl your site.
+2. The robots.txt file controls how indexing robots view your site.

-- This file and indexing p Bots are fundamental elements that affect how all search engines work.
+4. This file and indexing robots are fundamental elements that affect the operation of all search engines.

 The first thing such a robot will do when it visits your site is look into the robots.txt file.
 For what purpose?
 The robot wants to know if it has the authority to access a given page or file.
 If the robots.txt file allows entry, then it will continue to work.
 If not, it will leave the specified site.
 In this regard, if you have any instructions for indexing robots, then robots.txt is the right file for this.

-Note: There are two important things every webmaster should do when it comes to robots.txt file:
+Note: There are two important things every webmaster should do when it comes to a robots.txt file:

-- if it exists, make sure it doesn't hurt your site's position in search engines
+• if it exists, make sure it doesn't harm the site's position in search engines

-How do I check if a site has a robots.txt file?
+How to check if a site has a robots.txt file?

-Robots.txt can be inspected from any web browser.
+Robots.txt can be checked from any web browser.
 This file must be placed in the root folder of each site so that we can determine if the site has robots.txt.
-Just add 'robots.txt' to the end of your domain name as shown in the example below:
+Just add 'robots.txt' to the end of your domain name, as shown in the example below:

-If the file exists or is empty, the browser will display its contents.
+If the file exists or is empty, the browser will display its content.
 If it doesn't exist, you'll get a 404 error.

 Do we need a robots.txt file?